Create an Azure Database for MySQL server by using the Azure portal

 List the databases at the mysql> prompt by typing the following command:

 \q, and then select the Enter key to quit the mysql tool.
-You can close Azure Cloud Shell after you are done.

 Now you have connected to the Azure Database for MySQL server and created a blank user database.
 Continue to the next section for a similar exercise.
 The next exercise connects to the same server by using another common tool, MySQL Workbench.